rsksmart/devportal-1.0/rif/marketplace/guide/setup.md

 1. An internet browser extension wallet.
 Read [Compatible wallets](#compatible-wallets) how to get a compatible wallet, or read the guides to connect [Nifty wallet](#connect-nifty-wallet-to-rsk) and [Metamask wallet](#connect-metamask-wallet-to-rsk) to RSK
 2. RBTC to pay for the transaction cost.
 See [Getting RBTC](#getting-rbtc)
 3. RIF tokens to buy and sell RNS domains.
 See [Getting RIF Tokens](#getting-rif-tokens).
-Also, read [here](#display-amount-of-tokens-in-the-nifty-wallet) on how to view your tokens in your wallet.
+Also, read [display amount of tokens](#display-amount-of-tokens-in-the-nifty-wallet) on how to view your tokens in your wallet.

 ### Compatible wallets